 London has the highest rate of poverty in the whole of Great Britain, according to a new report on living standards, poverty and inequality published today.

-Independent analysts the Institute for Fiscal Studies found that the proportion of people in poverty in the capital is a massive 31% higher than elsewhere in the country as a whole and that the more extreme forms of hardship reach as much as 47% higher.
+Independent analysts the Institute for Fiscal Studies found that the proportion of people in poverty in the capital is a massive 31%, which is higher than elsewhere in the country as a whole, and that the more extreme forms of hardship reach as much as 47% higher.

 In terms of “headline” poverty, defined as having a household income below 60% of the national median, London’s 31% rate was the most extreme of any English region, ahead of the North of England’s rate of 23% and an overall GB rate of 22%.

 Both “income poverty” and “expenditure poverty” rates were also at their highest in London, running at over 20% in each case, compared with 15% and under nationally.
 The criteria for these two definitions are 50% or more below the national median.

 London also has the highest rate of “material deprivation”, the most extreme form of poverty, at 11%, the report finds.
 The equivalent figure for the England, Scotland and Wales as a whole is 8%.

 The statistics, compiled with support from the Joseph Rowntree Foundation, demonstrate that characterisations of the capital’s population as predominantly better off than counterparts elsewhere in the country are misleading.